Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.07 Styling the Listed NFTs/README.md

 The loader will become visible when the user clicks the confirm button, triggering the `sellItem()` function.
 At that point, we set `loaderHidden` to `false`.
 Once the listing and transfer complete successfully, indicated by `transferResult` being "Success", we set `loaderHidden` back to `true` to hide the loader.

 Testing this, when clicking Confirm to sell an NFT, the loader appears during the listing and transfer process and disappears upon successful transfer, providing clear user feedback.

+## Updating UI Elements After Listing

+After a successful transfer, we also want to hide the sell button and the price input field.
+We achieve this by using `setButton` and `setPriceInput` to make these elements disappear once the transfer completes.

+Testing again with an NFT that the user owns, the button and price input disappear after listing, which is the desired behavior.
+NFTs transferred to OpenD cannot be sold again, and we will address this shortly.

+We also update the owner display to reflect the new ownership.
+Instead of showing the Principal, which is not user-friendly, we set the owner text to "OpenD" to indicate that the NFT has been listed and ownership has temporarily transferred to the OpenD canister.